Christina’s Story: The Advocate

 As a chapter president and regional representative, Christina is an integral member of the California School Employees Association (CSEA).
-Through her work, she’s become a trusted advocate for several causes—including cancer insurance.
+Through her work, she’s become a trusted advocate for several causes—including Limited Benefit Cancer Insurance.

 An Important Decision

 In 2002, an American Fidelity representative met with Christina at her school’s annual benefits enrollment.
-During that meeting, Christina learned that the AF™ Limited Benefit Cancer Insurance policy had a Diagnostic and Prevention Benefit.
+During that meeting, Christina learned that her cancer insurance policy had a Diagnostic and Prevention Benefit.